Frequently Asked Questions by Patients

 Our operating theatres are equipped with the most modern equipment and we have full nursing support.
 Most consulting and operating rooms open onto a relaxing view of a brilliant green-wall.

-Our Annerley practice is located just across the road from Woolworths at Annerley, and also Chemist Warehouse.
-Our Stafford practice is located also just down the road from the Stafford Shopping Centre.
+Our Annerley practice is located just across the road from Woolworths at Annerley, near the Chemist Warehouse.

 We also offer ample on site free car parking for patients.
 Directions on how to find us and our locations can be found here.